Rural Housing Service, USDA.

 |Collateral||Attach relevant information.|

-Prior to April 27, 2007, projects with an overall score of 25 points or more and a loan to development cost ratio less than 70 percent will be processed and, when ready, obligated on a first-come-first-serve basis, provided funds are available.
-Projects that score less than 25 points, and projects that score 25 points or more and do not have a loan to development cost ratio less than 70 percent, may be processed up to the point of obligation, but they will not be obligated until after April 27, 2007.
-After April 27, 2007, the Agency will select the highest scoring proposals using the procedure outlined in the DATES section of this Notice.
+Prior to June 16, 2006, projects with an overall score of 25 points and a loan to development cost ratio less than 70 percent will be processed and, when ready, obligated on a first-come-first-serve basis, provided funds are available.
+Projects that score less than 25 points, and projects that score 25 points or more and do not have a loan to development cost ratio less than 70 percent, may be processed up to the point of obligation, but they will not be obligated until after June 16, 2006.
+Each month after June 16, 2006, the Agency will select the highest scoring proposals, in light of the remaining funding, until all funds are expended.
+A notice will be placed in the Federal Register when all funds are committed for FY 2006.

 The seven priority criteria for projects are listed below.